wrjodjana/obsidian-vault/interview/behavioral interviews/structureiq.md

 - Finally, I personally don't have any experience with InfluxDB, but I researched a bit on the kinds of data it stores which is like time series and because I have worked on other databases of specific kinds of data types like PostGIS I'd be able to adapt quickly.

 **Questions to ask:**
-- What would a day to day look like working as an intern at StructureIQ?
+- What would a day to day look like working as an intern at StructureIQ and if i had to get the role, what would you say would be like a successful internship consists of?
-- How would you say that a product like this could affect for example the insurance market and
+- How would you say that a product like this could affect for example the insurance and financial markets?
+-